Content Marketing

 Post Regularly

-When you add content to your blog, you’re sharing your views on your business and everything that impacts it, both negative and positive.
+When you add content to your blog, you share your views on your business and everything that impacts it, both positively and negatively.

 Your perspective on world events that directly or indirectly touch your business is of interest to your blog readers, too, so there really is a lot to say.
-With this in mind posting a regular blog post or guest article once a week should be achievable.
-Of course, you may be posting a lot more regularly, and that’s fine too.
+With this in mind, posting a regular blog post or guest article once a week should be achievable.
+Of course, you may post a lot more regularly, and that’s fine too.

-As long as the content is non-repetitive and it offers value in some way i.e., sharing knowledge, educating, or offering something of interest,, that can even be off-topic and on the lighter side for a change – like humor.
+As long as the content is non-repetitive and offers value in some way, i.e., sharing knowledge, educating, or offering something of interest, it can even be off-topic and on the lighter side for a change—like humor.

 Remember, cat videos rule the internet.
-Sharing a video and adding your thoughts is a fun way of communicating with your blog audience as long as you don’t lose sight of its intended purpose i.e., to sell your products or services.
+Sharing a video and adding your thoughts is a fun way of communicating with your blog audience, as long as you don’t lose sight of its intended purpose, which is to sell your products or services.